Notice – This

 say to you, unless one is born of water and the Spirit he cannot enter into the

-Christ spoke through Moses to tell them to go forward into the sea (Exodus 14:15).
-He tells us to, "Go into all the world and preach the gospel to all creation.
+Christ spoke through Moses to tell them to go forward into the sea.
+He tells His disciples to, "Go into all the world and preach the gospel to all creation.
 He who has believed and has been baptized shall be saved; but he who has disbelieved shall be condemned.”
 (Mark 16:15-16) We are to tell them to go forward into the sea.

 Those who received his message and believed were baptized and they were added to the church.
 They heard Jesus explain His parable and they obeyed and were baptized for the remission of their sins.
 They heard Him tell them to go forward into the sea and they would be saved from slavery to sin.